Celebrity makeup artists recommend their favorite long-lasting lipsticks

 L'Oréal Paris Rouge Signature Lasting Matte Liquid Lipstick (starting at $5.35; amazon.com)

-Budget-friendly, solid color payoff, and most importantly these liquid lipsticks from L'Oréal Paris actually last.
+Budget-friendly, solid color payoff, and most importantly, these liquid lipsticks from L'Oréal Paris actually last.
 The precision tip applicator makes it easy to line your lips before you fill them in with this lightweight formula.
-You can kiss your date right at midnight and neither of you will have to worry about color-transfer.
+You can kiss your date right at midnight and neither of you will have to worry about color transfer.

 _______________________________________________________________________________